Ganoderma applanatum: Medicinal uses

-Ganoderma Applanatum is generally studied from three angles: medicinal, phytopathological, and biotechnological.
+G. applanatum is generally studied from three angles: medicinal, phytopathological, and biotechnological.
 Medicinal fungi such as G. applanatum are of special interest due to their antibiotic properties.
 Methanol extracts from G. applanatum have shown that the fatty acids present, such as palmitic acid, show antibacterial properties.
 Compared to synthetic antibiotics these compounds extracted from G. applanatum lack problems of drug resistance and side effects.

-Fungivory

-There is anecdotal references of higher primates consuming this fungus for self-medication.

-In the book Gorillas in the Mist Dian Fossey writes the following about gorillas eating Ganoderma applanatum: